That's A Wrap - 2018

-I don't know about you but this year has went faster than me clicking my fingers.
+I don't know about you but this year has gone faster than me clicking my fingers.
 Already excited about what 2019 is going to bring.
 The vision board is complete, goals set and I've already taken action.
-Now time to relax, grateful to enjoy being with family & friends, great food and all the joys of the festive season.
+Now time to relax, grateful to enjoy being with family & friends, great food, and all the joys of the festive season.

 What has been your biggest goal or achievement this year?
-I have one word Courage.
+I have one-word Courage.
 Being naturally shy it takes a great deal of my energy to muster up my strength of Courage.
-Walking up to these two gentleman was a little bewildering!
+Walking up to these two gentlemen was a little bewildering!
 But I needn't of worried they were very friendly and funny too.

 WTM London ©MDHarding